Z557BL/njRAT-v0.14S/README.md

 # njRAT-v0.14S
+This program allows you to gain compleat control over your victims PC by making them download a "RAT."
 This is the newest and best version of njRAT
 The new main feature is the "Discord Rat," the discord rat allows you to gain immediate and compleat control over your victims by being in a call with them.